Adventure Sailing and More

 Our Typical Schedule

-We sail from Norwalk Cove Marina in East Norwalk, CT and indoor meetings are generally held at Rex Marine Center.
+We sail from Norwalk Cove Marina in East Norwalk, CT.
+Indoor meetings are generally held at Rex Marine Center.
 Locations may vary.

 Adult Leaders